 3) If both the student’s overall institution GPA and the GPA from the recently completed term fall below 2.0, the student will be placed on academic suspension.

-Note: Students will remain on academic probation after each term in which his/her overall institution GPA is less than 2.0, even though the most recent term GPA may be 2.0 or higher.
+Note: Students will remain on academic probation after each term in which their overall institution GPA is less than 2.0, even though the most recent term GPA may be 2.0 or higher.

 Students on academic suspension will not be eligible to re-enroll until one term has passed.